 Delaware roadways are easy to navigate and public transportation throughout the state is available.
 DART buses are equipped with bike racks that can carry two bikes.
 There is no cost for your bike on the bus, just the passenger fee.
 Foot passengers on the Cape May-Lewes Ferry may bring their bicycle on board for travel to Delaware.
 Or you can rent a bicycle from Lewes Cycle Sports and have it delivered to the Lewes Terminal upon your arrival.

 Does it cost anything to participate on the Delaware Outdoor Trail?

 The trail itself foes not have any fees associated with it, but some locations and activities may require entry passes, fees or licenses.

 Are there any other trails like these in Delaware?

 Delaware features a variety of outdoor-oriented trails, but this is the only one focused on this range of activities.
-The Delaware Tourism Office also sponsors four other tourism trails: the Delaware Culinary Trail, the Delaware Geocaching Trail, the Delaware Wine and Ale Trail, and the Delaware History Trail.
+Visit Delaware also sponsors four other tourism trails: the Delaware Culinary Trail, the Delaware Geocaching Trail, the Delaware on Tap app, and the Delaware History Trail.